LeoPhilly/grpo-profiling-harness/design_doc.md

 ### Why is there no KL penalty in your GRPO loss formula?

-Note that many of the current variations of GRPO (including Dr.GRPO and DAPO) both remove the reference model KL penalty and see better returns.
+Note that many of the current variations of GRPO (including Dr.GRPO and DAPO) remove the reference model KL penalty and see better returns.
 Moreover, from a principled standpoint, as I was running it on GSM8K and only for a limited number of steps with profiling being the goal, the current policy drifting too far was not a concern.
 Also, from a practical standpoint, I was running my A100 at > 80% memory, and storing the reference model would be limiting (especially since I was going to increase G and was already hitting OOM errors).

 ### How did you choose the reward formula?

-The reward/answers format is one of the challenges of using GSM8K, and the metrics that clearly can show with examples that RL is working.
+The reward/answers format is one of the challenges of using GSM8K, and the metric that can clearly show with examples that RL is working.
 I used the standard rewards formula for GSM8K that is used in the popular verl library (https://github.com/verl-project/verl).
 However, in order to prevent reward hacking, I used only the strict version of the format.

 ## Experiment Set-up/Debugging Details